vincent27hugh/mySVM-MATLAB/README.md

 Support Vector Machine (SVM) [Cortes & Vapnuk, 1995] is a supervised learning model.

+The dual problem of SVM is a quadratic optimization problem with linear constraints.
+So we solved it using [`quadprog` function](https://ww2.mathworks.cn/help/optim/ug/quadprog.html) of MATLAB [Quadratic Programming Toolbox](https://ww2.mathworks.cn/help/optim/quadratic-programming.html).

 The following are the demo of SVM:

 ![](SVM/SVM_Linear2.png)